zwx8981/zwx8981/README.md

 ### Weixia Zhang (张维夏)👋
 I am an Associate Research Scientist at AI Institute, Shanghai Jiao Tong University.
-Currently, I work on perceptual quality evaluation and enhancement for visual content produced by various manners, i.e., PGC, UGC, and AIGC.
+Over the years, I have been working on perceptual quality evaluation and enhancement for visual content produced in various manners, i.e., PGC, UGC, and AIGC.
+I am also interested in unified understanding & generative model.

 ![Visitor Count](https://profile-counter.glitch.me/zwx8981/count.svg)
 <!--